National Firearm Act Gun Trust

 • Co-owners and Authorized Users.
 Multiple co-trustees can be involved in a single trust on a permanent or temporary basis.

-• Reducing risk of Legal Changes.
+• Reducing Risk of Legal Changes.
 Many groups are attempting to limit the ability to transfer firearms to family or friends.
-With a NFA Firearms Trust an adult child, family member, or friend can be made a co-owner of the trust.
+With an NFA Firearms Trust an adult child, family member, or friend can be made a co-owner of the trust.
 While the ownership of the NFA Firearms Trust can be changed, the NFA Firearms Trust is still the registered owner of the firearms and no transfer has taken place under the NFA.

 • Confidentiality – The gun trust is not filed with any state or municipal government or other law enforcement entity, except the BATF.
-If your gun trust buy a NFA Class 3 weapon, a copy of the trust itself must be filed with the Form 4.
+If your gun trust buys an NFA Class 3 weapon, a copy of the trust itself must be filed with the Form 4.
 But, your trust and your name only show up on the tax rolls of the BATF.
 Since it is a tax related filing, it is exempt from most subpoenas and public records requests.

 • No Filing Fees – Since nothing is filed with any government bureaucracy, there are no filing fees to be paid for someone to copy and file it in a government database.
 Note: The Form 1 and/or Form 4 transfer fees still apply.

 • Protection – not from criminals, but from the government.
-A gun trust can be written to insulate your loved ones in case they accidentally possess a NFA weapon that is not registered to them personally.
+A gun trust can be written to insulate your loved ones in case they accidentally possess an NFA weapon that is not registered to them personally.

 • Speed of Registration – A properly written NFA gun trust can speed up the registration process significantly and allow you to obtain Class 3 items before new laws take effect.

 • Background Check Not Required- While most Class 3 dealers do it anyway, there is no requirement of a background check when an NFA gun trust is used.